 “What are ‘drugs?’ ”

 Kora grimaced.
 “Potions are tricksy.
-Some are good…but thoses are few and far between.
-The common ones…” She shook her head.
-“Brute refinements of the natural world, perverted beyond any semblance of balance.”
+Some are good…but those are few and far between.
+The majority of them…” She shook her head.
+“Brute refinements of the natural world, perverted beyond any semblance of balance and harmony.”

 Kora crooked her head.
 “What amuses you?”

 A rueful grin.
 “Nothing.
 It’s just…”

 “Nothing,” he repeated.
 “Tell me about your past.””

 Kora acquiesced with a surly grunt.
 “Very well.”